 Although ozone and the other gaseous pollutants are not part of the formal air quality monitoring program this data is being collected and monitored to assess the overall impact of the project on air quality and to inform analysis of air quality in the general region during post construction monitoring.

-Work on the new Champlain bridge construction site is not likely to have a marked impact on the local ozone levels; high concentrations of ozone (a major component of urban smog) can mainly be attribute to the high volume of motor vehicle traffic in the metropolitan area.
+Work on the Samuel De Champlain Bridge construction site is not likely to have a marked impact on the local ozone levels; high concentrations of ozone (a major component of urban smog) can mainly be attribute to the high volume of motor vehicle traffic in the metropolitan area.

 The results for ozone and other gaseous pollutants from the Île-des-Sœurs and Brossard stations can be expected to be similar to those recorded by other Montreal stations during the same time periods.It should also be noted that the thresholds used at our monitoring stations are very aggressive, compared to thresholds routinely used for measuring ozone elsewhere in the country.